+"If the dealer turns the fourth card on the board before the betting round is complete, the card is taken out of play for that round, even if subsequent players elect to fold.
 The betting is then completed.
 The dealer burns and turns what would have been the fifth card in the fourth card's place.
 After this round of betting, the dealer reshuffles the deck, including the card that was taken out of play, but not including the burncards or discards.
-The dealer then cuts the deck and turns the final card without burning a card.
-(If the fifth card is turned up prematurely, the deck is reshuffled and dealt in the same manner.)"
+The dealer then cuts the deck and turns up the final card without burning a card.

-The portion of this rule saying the dealer does not burn a card on the redeal is misguided.
-It is much harder for the dealer to control the card to be dealt if a burn is required.
-The applicable sentence in the rule should read, "The dealer then cuts the deck, burns a card, and turns the final card."
+The portion of this rule saying the dealer does not burn a card on the redeal is inferior.
+It is harder for the dealer to control the card to be dealt if a burn is required.
+The sentence in the rule should read, "The dealer then cuts the deck, burns a card, and turns the final card."